Features

 Fast

 Nowadays, there is so much more data available than ever before.
 It would be a lost opportunity not being able to use this data to develop smarter and better performing strategies.
-Roboquant can work seamlessly with these large data-sets:
+Roboquant can work seamlessly with these large data-sets.

-• Support for file formats like Apache Avro™ to further reduce parsing overhead and easily share data sets
+Additionally, there is feed support for file formats like Apache Avro™ to further reduce parsing overhead and easily share data sets

 The following table shows the order of magnitude that the different parts of the system have been optimized for: